HerrSchtevie/Journals-of-Jyggalag/README.md

   Includes a wide range of high-quality, lore-friendly armors (as well as NSFW armors/clothing) and weapons curated for visual consistency and seamless distribution across leveled lists.

 - **NSFW & OStim Integration:**
-  JOJ integrates OStim NG, OBody, HIMBO, and 3BA with immersive balance.
+  JOJ integrates OStim Standalone, OBody, HIMBO, and 3BA with immersive balance.
 All adult content is carefully implemented — no defeat mods, no excessive scripts, and no forced interactions.

-- **Customizable NPC Overhauls:**
+- **Comprehensive NPC Overhauls:**
-  Features visual overhauls from ColdSun’s Visions, Pandorables NPCs,  Sons of Nirn, and others.
-Users can easily customize NPC appearances using EasyNPC with full mugshot support and modular merging.

-- **Complete LOD Generation:**
-  Ships with fully generated TexGen, xLODGen, and DynDOLOD 3.x outputs — allowing you to explore vast landscapes and overhauled cities without pop-in or performance drops.
+  Nearly every NPC in Skyrim has been visually enhanced using a curated blend of ColdSun’s Visions, Pandorables NPCs, Sons of Nirn, and other top-quality overhaul mods — all seamlessly integrated through a custom EasyNPC merge for maximum compatibility and consistency.

 ## 💻 Requirements